gdmarmerola/gdmarmerola.github.io/_posts/2018-08-06-umap-supervised-embeddings.md

 |0.000043|60|
 |0.000042|43|

-The algorithm correctly idenfied 5 important variables as well.
+The algorithm correctly identified 5 important variables as well.
 This fact helps explain why we could recover meaningful structure: our leaf similarity measure effectively throws away distances on the irrelevant dimensions' axes.

 So now that we have a reliable way of comparing samples, we can perform clustering!
 However, we have a problem: the scale of the data.
 Let us try to devise a way to make this viable.